 There is nothing that compares to the experience of birthing your baby in your own home.
 Mothers enjoy the comfort and familiarity of their own space, they can eat and drink as their body desires, move freely around their home without restriction, and give birth in whichever position feels the best in the moment, including in the water.
 Partners enjoy the luxury of a familiar space to rest during labor and they often report feeling more in control in the home setting.
 We bring all necessary equipment to monitor mother and baby's safety during labor, birth, and immediate postpartum.
 We provide another certified and experienced midwife at every birth.
 Our team provides all cleaning services after the birth to ensure that each new family can rest in their home without the worry of cleaning up afterwards.

 Many clients find great relief from the use of a birth pool during labor.
-I have birthing pools available for clients to rent.
-Mothers enjoy the reduced discomfort and baby's benefit from a smooth transition from the watery womb to the dry air of the outside world.
-I am trained to facilitate safe birth in the water.
+Birthing pools are available for clients to rent.
+Mothers enjoy reduced discomfort and baby's benefit from a smooth transition from the watery womb to the dry air of the outside world.
+We are trained to facilitate safe birth in the water.

 Managing Labor Sensations at Home

 The most common question asked about home birth is: "What about the pain?"

 Women are strong, capable, intuitive, and incredibly determined; especially when it comes to giving birth to their baby.
 Our culture has somehow lost the collective knowing that women can give birth without pain medication.
 Midwives have not forgotten!
 We see normal birth often and know, without a doubt that any woman who chooses this path can accomplish it.
 Throughout pregnancy we help families prepare for birth with encouragement, information, class recommendations, and careful planning.
 This goal is more easily achieved when a woman is in her own space and has control over her own body.
 Partners are also well prepared throughout the course of pregnancy during prenatal visits, classes and learn how to assist their partner during the labor to help achieve a natural birth.